 The whole area is a hill walkers' paradise liberally sprinkled with cairns, monuments, ruins, crosses and history both from the recent past and beyond.

 OS Landranger 77 (1:50 000 scale) Dalmellington and New Galloway, Galloway Forest Park is good for general exploring and driving.

 The Carsphairn Heritage Centre has put together some heritage trails; Bardennoch trail, Woodhead Mine trail, and the Carsphairn trail.
-These walks are designed to take in sites of historic interest as well as dramatic views, details of which can be found on the Heritage Centre website.
+These walks are designed to take in sites of historic interest as well as dramatic views, details of which can be found on the Heritage Centre publications page.
 Leaflets can also be picked up from the Heritage Centre.
-Please see their website for opening times and contact details.
+Please see their main page for opening times and contact details.